 - Convert cold calls into warm leads and initiate marketing

 Most importantly, this feedback will help you confirm that continued commercialization is warranted and understand exactly what type of investment (e.g., further testing) is likely to pay off.

 As a result of market feedback, additional technology development (e.g., proof of concept or specific test results) may have been identified that are prerequisites for potential licensees to consider commercialization.
 The funding needed for that development can come from a variety of sources:

 - Some universities offer translational funding programs.

-- Sometimes funding can come from the state level, such as in North Carolina where the Innovation-to-Jobs Working Group recommended the establishment of a University Innovation Commercialization Grant Program (not yet implemented).
+- Sometimes funding can come from the state level, as was recommended in North Carolina.

 - The federal Small Business Technology Transfer program (STTR) provides funding for innovative R&D for small business and university/research institutions collaborations.

 - In some cases, a prospective licensee might jointly participate in and/or provide funding for the necessary technology development, as illustrated in example #3 in my post about making good use of market data.

 Also, now is the time to identify additional actions and investments needed to secure appropriate IP protection.
 If a provisional patent application was filed earlier, consider whether claims can/should be modified in the non-provisional to optimally address the market.
 If foreign coverage is available, determine to what extent it can/should be pursued given the gathered market intelligence.

 4. Develop the Licensing Strategy and Marketing Plan